Mat2801/Project-1-Iconic-Car-Meet/README.md

 - Any user intrested in seeing updates and future car meets can sign up to the website by navigating to the sign up page.
 Again, by filling out a simple form.
 - The gallery page is where the user wants to go to see some of the previous meets and incredible iconic cars.

-### Clickable navigation on the home page
-- A text box appears within the landing image, the 'Click here' text links directly to the times and locations.
-- Social media links for Facebook, Twitter, Instagram and Youtube.

 ### User Stories
 User001 - This user is on a laptop and has come to the website to find out, when and where the events for the next month are taking place.